Active Directory User properties – General tab

 Active Directory User properties – Security tab

-The security tab of the computer properties window allows you to configure access permissions on the user object.
-The security tab allows you to grant
+The Active Directory security tab of the computer properties window allows you to configure access permissions on the user object.
+The security tab allows you to grant or deny permissions to other groups and users

 Active Directory User properties – Member Of tab